 The Fall Armyworm was first noticed in Africa in January 2016.
 They caused massive damage to crops in several West African countries (International Institute of Tropical Agriculture, IITA – Benin).

 According to herald.co.zw, it can travel up to 2000km each year in search of warmer climates.
-The worm is averse to the harsh winter of North America and so returns to tropical habitat in the autumn, which the Americans call “fall” hence the name “Fall Armyworm”.
+Also, the worm is averse to the harsh winter of North America and so returns to tropical habitat in the autumn, which the Americans call “fall” hence the name “Fall Armyworm”.

 In this post, we have Recommended pesticides from PPRSD and Control measures by Plantwise